matteobecchi/timeseries_analysis/README.md

 ## Usage
 Install the package using `pip install onion_clustering`.

 The `examples/` folder contains an example of usage.
-Download the example files as reported in the script `examples/example_script_uni.py` and then run it with `python3 example_script_uni.py`.
+From this folder, download the example files as reported in the script `example_script_uni.py` and then run it with `python3 example_script_uni.py`.

 ## input_parameters
 * `tau_window` (int): the length of the time window (in number of frames).